seanbao/mnemonas/docs/configuration.en.md

 max_access = 20
 ```

 `base_url` affects the URL returned by the API.
 It does not change the share ID itself.
 Empty values return relative `/s/{id}` URLs.
 Default expiration and access-count limits affect only future shares; explicit `expires_in` or `max_access` values in a create request take precedence.
 Policy rules can set `require_password`, `max_expires_in`, and `max_access`.
-When a rule matches, passwordless requests are rejected if required, and expiration or access-count values above the configured limits are capped.
+When a rule matches, passwordless create requests and updates that would leave an existing share passwordless are rejected if required.
+Expiration or access-count values above the configured limits, including explicit update requests that clear those limits, are capped.

 ## `[security]`